stacksimplify/azure-aks-kubernetes-masterclass/25-Azure-DevOps-Terraform-Azure-AKS/25-01-Provision-AKS-Cluster-using-Azure-DevOps-and-Terraform/README.md

 ### 08-outputs.tf
 - We will put out output values very simple
- - Resource Group Name
+ - Resource Group
   - Location
+  - Name
+  - ID
+ - AKS Cluster
+  - AKS Versions
+  - AKS Latest Version
   - AKS Cluster ID
- - Cluster Name
+  - AKS Cluster Name
- - Kubernetes Version
+  - AKS Cluster Kubernetes Version
+ - AD Group
+  - ID
+  - Object ID

  ### 09-aks-cluster-linux-user-nodepools.tf
  - We will comment this file and leave it that way.
  - If you need to provision the new nodepool , uncomment all lines except first line and check-in code and new nodepool will be created